6th Annual Wild & Scenic Film Festival

-That's the theme of the 5th annual Wild and Scenic Film Festival to be held at the Sierra Nevada Brewery Big Room on September 16th.
+That's the theme of the 6th Annual Wild and Scenic Film Festival to be held at the Sierra Nevada Brewery Big Room on September 21st.
 Doors open at 5:00.
-Films start at 6:15.
-Gordy Ohlinger, the Bango-ologist, is providing the music and the Sierra Nevada Pub is preparing the buffet.
+Films start at 6:00.
+John Seid and Friends, is providing the music and the Sierra Nevada Pub is preparing the Farmers' Market buffet.
 Bring your checkbook to buy some great silent auction items.
 Buy your tickets in advance and get a better deal.

 Advance Ticket Prices

 More information, call: Pamela at 893-0360 or Liz at 345-1865.